Microsoft Copilot Is Getting Autonomous Agents: What AutoPilot Means for Your Workday (2026)

 Do I need a new subscription to use Scout or AutoPilot agents?+

 For Microsoft Scout in private preview: yes, it requires Frontier enrollment, an Intune policy configuration, an opt-in attestation, and a GitHub Copilot license.
-The general Autopilot category within the unified Copilot app will require Microsoft 365 Copilot licensing — pricing details for the broader rollout haven't been confirmed.
-The unified app itself (merging consumer and enterprise Copilot) won't require a new subscription; it's a restructuring of what exists.
+The general Autopilot category within the unified Copilot app will require Microsoft 365 Copilot licensing.
+The unified app itself (merging consumer and enterprise Copilot) won't require a new subscription — it's a restructuring of existing products, not a new SKU.

 How is this different from what ChatGPT and Claude are doing?+